 TE SubCom to build cable depot in Samoa

-TE SubCom and the Samoa Submarine Cable Company (SSCC) announced that a new submarine cable depot will be built in the Port of Apia, Samoa to service and maintain more than 20 cable systems in the South Pacific region.
+TE SubCom and the Samoa Submarine Cable Company (SSCC) will develop a new submarine cable depot in Samoa at the Port of Apia.
+This project will strengthen maintenance capabilities for more than 20 cable systems across the South Pacific.

 Share